nrfconnect/sdk-nrf/samples/nrf9160/slm_shell/README.rst

    :local:
    :depth: 2

-The SLM Shell sample demonstrates how to send AT commands to modem through the Serial LTE Modem (:ref:`slm_description`) running on nRF9160 SiP.
+The SLM Shell sample demonstrates how to send AT commands to modem through the :ref:`Serial LTE Modem <slm_description>` application running on nRF9160 SiP.
 This sample enables an external MCU to send modem or SLM proprietary AT commands for LTE connection and IP services.

 Requirements